ccubc/DS_self_learning/unix/README.md

 ### Creation and Inspection
 * `touch journal-2020-03-14.txt`: create a new file in the current directory
 * `wc todo.txt`: word count command, # lines, # words, # characters
+* `ls -1 | wc -l`: count number of files in current directory (-1("one") means only one entry per line, "|" means to pipe output onto, -l means to count lines)
 * `cat todo.txt todo.txt`: concatenate files and print them to terminal
 * `cat part1.txt part2.txt > all.txt`: concatenate files to a new file
 * `less Documents/a-tale-of-two-cities.txt`: print a preview of multi-page files (print the first several lines)